ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 DependsOn - The CloudFormation template engine is smart enough to figure out many dependencies but in some cases resources require a "DependsOn" attribute.
 A VPC-gateway, an Auto Scaling group, and IAM roles are all required to include a DependsOn block.

+## Nested Templates

+The AWS::CloudFormation::Stack resource can be used to call another template from within another template.

 # CloudFormation Lifecycle

+## Creating

+The user running the template must have enough IAM rights to launch the resources in the template.

 ## Validating

 ## Rollback
 CloudFormation Rollback - If a CloudFormation template run does not complete successfully then by default it all gets rolled back which feels like something very similiar to a transaction.
 First you might see a `CREATE_FAILED` message the likely a ROLLBACK_IN_PROGRESS message in the CF log.
 Rollbacks can be disabled to assist in troubleshooting.

 ## Updates
 Think if the update will cause downtime before you do it.
 Is the change mutable or immutable?
 Generally you will see a UPDATE_IN_PROGRESS then an UPDATE_COMPLETE once the update is complete.
 Resource meta updates are controlled by the cfn-hub daemon, which, by default, runs every 15 minutes.